-Now that summer is in full swing, it’s the perfect time to supplement your client’s resume package with interview role-play sessions.
+Now that summer is in full swing, it’s the perfect time to supplement your client’s résumé package with interview role-play sessions.
 Interview practice now will position your client to secure a rewarding role in the fall.

 While there are different styles of interviewing, behavioural or situational interviews are quite common.
 They are actually designed to elicit clear, detailed, and specific responses to questions about what action the candidate would take, or how they would react, in a specific scenario.
 Hiring managers make decisions based on predefined performance indicators, which often demonstrate the candidate’s aptitude for the job.

 As a Certified Employment Strategist, I have coached diverse clients to transition into different roles.
 Clients typically have difficulty tackling challenging interview questions and demonstrating their unique value.
-However, after an in-depth interview coaching session where they practice hypothetical scenarios using the Situation-Action-Result (SAR) Method, clients can articulate their strengths and offerings.
-The SAR Method provides a simple structure for demonstrating behavioural-based attributes and all-important results using the client’s own career experiences.
+However, after an in-depth interview coaching session where they practice hypothetical scenarios using the Situation-Action-Result (SAR) method, clients can articulate their strengths and offerings.
+The SAR method provides a simple structure for demonstrating behavioural-based attributes and all-important results using the client’s own career experiences.